Nevenall/sufficient-reason/System/Magick.md

   > For example, if your practice is witchcraft you might describe collecting some physical token of your victim and creating a poppet with it which you poke with needles.
 Describing your effect in terms of your practice in this way will allow you to add your Mental and Occult traits.

   Mages occasionally perform feats with pure will and nothing else.
 Such Raw Magick transcends your focus and allows you to affect change without needing to follow the patterns and strictures of your practice.
-It is quicker and simpler, but more dangerous and difficult becuase only the Mystickal traits, Arete and Spheres, can be used.
+It is quicker and simpler, but more dangerous and difficult because only the Mystickal traits, Arete and Spheres, can be used.

 ## Feats and Workings